 The special earnings limit rule is an exception to Social Security’s earnings limit — the cap on the amount you can make from work in a year without Social Security reducing your benefits.
-The cap only applies if you are under full retirement age, which is 66 and 4 months for people born in 1956, two months later for those born in 1957 and gradually increasing to 67 over the next several years.
+The cap only applies if you are under full retirement age, which is 66 and 4 months for people born in 1956, two months later for those born in 1957 and gradually increasing to 67 over the next few years.
 The special rule generally applies in the calendar year in which you start receiving Social Security.

 The reason for the rule is that Social Security bases the earnings limit on a full year’s income, but it recognizes that most people retire at some point mid-year and by then may have already earned more than the limit.
 Rather than count that income and reduce your benefits accordingly, Social Security applies a “monthly earnings test”: Once you claim your benefits, you’ll get your full payment for any month that Social Security considers you to be “retired” (doing limited or no paid work), regardless of your total earnings for the year.